Color Trends for 2021

 2021 Color Trends

 Looking ahead to 2021 (a mere three months away), white is still the favorite, as we said before.
-For islands or base cabinets, blue (cobalt or navy, light or slate blue) are and will continue to be a solid choice.
+For islands or base cabinets, blue in cobalt or navy, light or slate, will continue to be a solid choice.
 Gray in warmer tones pairs well with a range of other colors, and works as a base for countertops and base cabinets.

-Green in sage or mint shades will are predicted to make some inroads in earthy but subtle tones.
+Green in sage or mint shades is predicted to make some inroads, but in lighter earthy and subtle tones.
 A CliqStudios Instagram follower recently suggested that we include darker forest greens — and something called Jasper and Salamander — in our painted kitchen cabinet inventory.

 Burgundy and yellow are also in the forecast, and seem appropriately trendy.
 As such, they will likely have more of a cult following.